Training Guidelines for the Marmotte Alps

 - Complement occasionally with other sports: running, swimming, etc. If cycling is your only sport you risk building up imbalances and soft tissue problems over time.

-This covers the period from mid-April until end-June.
+This covers the period from April to June.
 The key objectives during this phase are to increase the training load to up to 15 hours per week or more, to reinforce your aerobic base, to improve your climbing at threshold and to improve your general race fitness.

 Training Focus during Pre-competition Phase